Skip to main content

 The Aluminum Association supports:

 • Well-designed container deposit laws: Maintain container deposit programs in states where they have proven effective in raising recycling rates and encourage states (or the federal government) to adopt well-designed deposit programs elsewhere.
-The aluminum industry relies disproportionately on states with container deposit laws – where recycling rates are typically twice the rate of non-deposit states – as a source of high-quality aluminum can scrap.
+The aluminum industry relies disproportionately on states with container deposit laws – where recycling rates are typically at least twice the rate of non-deposit states – as a source of high-quality and high-volume aluminum can scrap.

 • Landfill Tipping Fee Adjustments: Implement policies that increase landfill tipping fees to better reflect the market value of materials being sent to landfills.
 Recycling policies should properly recognize the true cost of burying valuable natural resources to the extent possible.
-Landfill tipping funds should be used to bolster recycling infrastructure and increase aluminum can recovery.

 The Aluminum Association supports: